haxe-continuation/haxe-continuation/README.md

 , or output to any other platform that Haxe supports.

-haxe-continuation requires Haxe 2.10 or Haxe 3.
+haxe-continuation is tested with Haxe 3.1.3.

 ## Usage